 ∴ V ∝ T

-According to the above relation, Charles law states as, at constant pressure, the volume of a given mass of gas is directly proportional to its kelvin temperature.
+According to the above relation, Charles law states as, at constant pressure, the volume of a given mass of gases is directly proportional to its kelvin temperature.

 Graphical representation of Charles law

-A typical variation of volume of gas with a change in its kelvin temperature a straight line plot was obtained, called isobars.
-The general term isobar, which means at constant pressure, is assigned to these plots.
+A typical variation of volume of gas with a change in its kelvin temperature a straight line plot is obtained.
+These plots are known as isobars.
+Thus the general term isobar, which means at constant pressure assigned to these plots.

-Since volume is directly proportional to its kelvin temperature, the volume of the gas is theoretically zero at zero kelvin or – 2730C.
+Since volume is directly proportional to its kelvin temperature.
+Thus the volume is theoretically zero at zero kelvin or – 2730C.

 Charles law, V1/V2 = T1/T2

-Density D₁ and D2 at the volume V₁ and V₂ respectively.
+Let density D1 and D2 at the volume V2 and V1.

-At constant pressure, the density of a given mass of gases is inversely proportional to its temperature.
+Thus at constant pressure, the density of a given mass of gases inversely proportional to its temperature.

 Charles law, V ∝ 1/P when T constant.